Sonic Mini 4K: Post-Processing•

 Step 5: Remove Supports from the 3D Model

-If you haven’t printed the Phrozen rook .ctb file, your 3D model may have supports attached onto it.
+If you haven’t printed out the Phrozen rook .ctb file, your 3D model may have supports attached onto it.
 You might need to remove the tree-like support structures attached to your model by carefully snipping off the supports with a snip cutter — without damaging the surface of the print.
 Click here to learn more about the importance of setting supports.

 *Note: You can also choose to remove the supports on your 3D prints after post-curing.

 Before moving onto post-curing, leave the model to dry in a shaded area for 30-60 minutes.
 Make sure there is no uncured resin left on the 3D print.
 You can also use a compressed air gun to fasten the process.

 After your model is completely dry, place it directly into a Phrozen Curing Unit or use direct sunlight to cure your 3D prints.
 If you cure your models under sunlight, you will need to turn it around every few hours so that every part of the model is exposed to sunlight.

 Keep in mind that sunlight may not provide equal exposure of light to every part of your model as the direction of the sun changes throughout the day.
 This may cause your models to cure unevenly, which could result in discoloration.
 Click here to learn more.

 With a printing area of 15" and a 43μm XY resolution, the Sonic Mega 8K trumps all other 3D printers on the market, producing 3D models that are al...Read More

 Let’s take a few moments to familiarize ourselves with the hardware and components of the Sonic Mega 8K.
 You may find it helpful to bookmark this s...Read More

 In this article, we will guide you through the steps of setting up your Sonic Mega 8K LCD 3D printer before you get started with printing out your ...Read More